Winter Skin Care

 Especially in winter, the use of a serum can make a big difference and provide the much needed extra nutrition and hydration to your skin.
 Always use it before applying your day or nightcream.

 It is extra important in winter to regularly treat your skin with a face mask, because this provides it with extra nutrition and hydration.
-Before applying the mask, cleanse your skin with a mild cleanser, e.g. the Soapless Face Wash with Sea-buckthorn Oil or the Facial Foam.
-Both products offer a gentle but thorough cleaning and remove make-up residues, dead skin cells and dirt that has accumulated during the day.
-Then apply a thick layer of facial mask and follow the instructions of the mask of your choice.
+Before applying the mask, cleanse your skin with a mild cleanser.
+Then apply a rich layer of facial mask and follow the instructions of the mask of your choice.
 If you have a combined skin, you can apply several masks at the same time at the different areas of your face ('Multi-masking') for optimal care.
-Next, pat your face with the Face Toner to close the pores and restore the PH value.

 Never wash your face with hot water, even when it's cold outside.
 The blood vessels in the face contract when they come into contact with heat, often resulting in red spots on the skin.